Leo Amino, “Refractional #85” (1972)

 The term red noise is used for Brownian noise.
 For artistic reasons I use

-this term here as the distribution in the original color spectrum above.
+this term here as the distribution in the original colour spectrum above.

 Noise band with frequencies for blue: